Lake Trout

 Lake trout are abundant in the Finger Lakes region with Seneca Lake being the most famous for its lake trout fishing.
 Lakers are absolutely the top predator in the region.
 I’ve caught plenty of lakers with northern pike, yellow perch, brown trout, sunfish and bass in their stomachs!
 I’ve never caught another type of fish with a laker in its stomach.

 Owasco Lake’s laker action has been solid over the past 4 or 5 years.
 Overall, the fish are in balance with the forage base and the fishing pressure on them is light.
 Expect some big fish out of this lake!
 My client Greg hooked a monster here that we never saw in 2016.
-He’s landed 32″ lakers and said this fish was a notch or two bigger!
+He’s landed 32″ lakers in the past and said this fish was a notch or two bigger!
 We had a couple fish around 31″ to 32″ in 2020 and I think one in that range in 2021.

 If you like eating fish, you’ll enjoy keeping some lake trout.
 They are superb smoked and excellent on the grill as well as in the pan or in chowders.
 (As a matter of fact, I prefer lake trout in chowders over walleyes or yellow perch!)
 We have plenty of lakers in the region and they could use some harvesting, so I encourage clients to keep and eat them.
 The 15″ to 22″ fish from Canandaigua, Skaneateles and Keuka lakes are beyond compare on the dinner table!